SODIUM BICARBONATE- sodium bicarbonate injection, solution

 In general, it is unwise to attempt full correction of a low total CO2 content during the first 24 hours of therapy, since this may be accompanied by an unrecognized alkalosis because of a delay in the readjustment of ventilation to normal.
 Owing to this lag, the achievement of total CO2 content of about 20 mEq/liter at the end of the first day of therapy will usually be associated with a normal blood pH.
 Further modification of the acidosis to completely normal values usually occurs in the presence of normal kidney function when and if the cause of the acidosis can be controlled.
 Values for total CO2 which are brought to normal or above normal within the first day of therapy are very likely to be associated with grossly alkaline values for blood pH, with ensuing undesired side effects.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 See PRECAUTIONS.

-Sodium Bicarbonate Injection, USP is supplied in the following dosage form:
+Sodium Bicarbonate Injection USP, 8.4% is supplied as 25 vials per carton in the following dosage form.

 Flip Top Vial